 Email pre-header is visible in Inbox.
 It goes after the “-” (dash) in the email preview.
 Perfect, if it continues the email subject line.
 Some brands make stories this way, others notify recipients there will be a coupon inside the email or share other important news.

 Step 5.
-Email creation process
+Email production process

 To design a newsletter that will be effective email, take the following steps:

-Find the right HTML email template
+Finding the right HTML email template

 You can either build an email template on your own by using any modern email drag-n-drop builder, or order it from a professional designer, or code on your own if you have enough skills.